This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Final Thoughts

-If you ever want or need to disable your trackpad, you now know the steps necessary to get it done with only a few easy steps.
+If you ever want to disable trackpad on MacBook, you now know how to get it done with only a few easy steps.

 About Lorena